Paramedic Resume Examples

 - Show a track record of successful emergency interventions.

-- Avoid complacency; continue to showcase your passion.
+- Avoid complacency; continue to surface your passion.

 - Do not ignore advancements in medical technology and methodologies.